-- Provide leadership and expertise to assess, identify, formulate and implement the District's educational goals and objectives; review and realign organizational structures as they relate to providing educational services to the student population; develop efficient models which combine best practices with administrative goals; develop near-term and long term strategies and goals to support the educational mission of the district; effectively support diverse student, teacher and community stakeholder populations.
-"E" - Oversee the development of, and develop, curriculum and academic programs' student achievement targets and staff performance metrics; hold district leaders, schools and administrators accountable for achieving desired results; provide focus and direction in developing and strengthening curriculum and instructional practices for site leaders and professional educators.
-"E" - Serve as liaison and collaborate closely with the academic and school performance programs and the Superintendent of Schools, members of the governing board, community partners and other district stakeholders.
-"E" - Build leadership teams which reflect diverse perspectives; promote a positive, safe and caring climate for learning; deal sensitively and fairly with persons from diverse cultural backgrounds; communicate effectively with students, staff and parents.
-"E" - Lead the oversight and development of school improvement strategies, programs and plans; review and track progress on school performance and student achievement objectives and academic excellence indicators to assure effective deployment of improvement strategies; direct implementation of revised or new strategies as required.
-Provide key leadership in the development of the District's strategic plan.
-"E" - Determine and implement the District's academic priorities; assure that curricula are aligned to state and national standards; review assessment tools and analyze performance for effectiveness in improving student achievement.
-Develop and articulate clear instructional framework, Pre K-12, that incorporates an RTI2/MTSS/UDL approach.
-"E" - Lead the district to develop measurable goals for student growth; align with PPS Milestones and/or the PPS Equity Goals; review baseline and progression data to identify and implement strategies for improvement; confer with school site and district leaders to identify implementation activities and regularly review progress; ensure instructional strategies and systems which monitor student progress; regularly assess and refine strategies which eliminate the effects of institutional racism.
+- Review organizational structures as they relate to providing educational services to the student population; develop efficient models which combine best practices with administrative goals; involve school leadership and educational support programs' team members in the development of models and deployment of strategies designed to support the educational mission of the district; effectively support diverse student, teacher and community stakeholder populations.
+"E" - Provide focus and direction in developing and strengthening instructional practices for site leaders and professional educators; lead the development of, and develop, curriculum and academic programs.
+"E" - Lead evaluation and improvement of assigned programs and activities which provide access and support to rigorous instruction for all students.
+"E" - Serve as the liaison between educational programs and the Superintendent of Schools, Superintendent's cabinet, members of the governing board, community partners and other district stakeholders.
+"E" - Promote a positive, safe and caring climate for learning; deal sensitively and fairly with persons from diverse cultural backgrounds; communicate effectively with students, staff and parents.
+"E" - Participate in oversight and development of school improvement strategies, programs and plans; review and track progress on school performance and student achievement objectives and academic excellence indicators to assure effective deployment of improvement strategies; direct implementation of revised or new strategies as required.
+"E" - Collaborate with district leaders in the development and support of District initiatives and priorities aligned with implementing a rigorous curriculum to prepare students to be successful.
+"E" - Build leadership teams which reflect diverse perspectives; develop and mentor assigned staff.
+"E" - Work with district and school leaders to develop measurable goals for student growth; align with PPS Milestones and/or the PPS Equity Goals; review baseline and progression data to identify and implement strategies for improvement; confer with school site and district leaders to identify implementation activities and regularly review progress; ensure instructional strategies and systems which monitor student progress; regularly assess and refine strategies which eliminate the effects of institutional racism.
+"E" - Develop, recommend, approve and implement assigned budgets; manage budget allocations to ensure equitable use of resources amongst assigned staff and schools.
 "E"

-- Partner with District leaders, staff and stakeholders to recruit and train highly incoming school leaders and administrators; develop strategies and plans to capitalize on leader's strengths, as well as plans for individuals' growth and development.
-"E" - Develop, recommend, approve and implement assigned budgets; manage budget allocations to ensure equitable use of resources amongst assigned staff and schools.
-"E" - Ensure leadership team actively engages and advocates underrepresented families of color, including those whose first language may not be English, as essential partners in their student's education, school planning and decision-making.
-Apply a deliberate equity lens to ensure an emphasis on more effectively addressing needs of underserved students.
+- Ensure leadership team actively engages and advocates underrepresented families of color, including those whose first language may not be English, as essential partners in their student's education, school planning and decision-making.
 "E" - Supervise the performance of assigned personnel; interview and select employees and recommend transfers, reassignment, termination and disciplinary actions.
-"E" - Develop and provide professional development to strengthen employees' knowledge and skills at all levels that demonstrates and models effective adult learning.
-"E" - Lead, participate in and represent the District at meetings, workshops, conferences and professional activities to remain current on relevant, research-based best practices for school improvement.
-"E" - Learn and use District IT systems to perform routine tasks, such as performance management assessments; accessing financial reports and managing staffing allocations and budget information.
+"E" - Provide professional development to strengthen employees' knowledge and skills in managing school site leaders.
+"E" - Represent the district and assigned schools in meetings, workshops, conferences and professional activities. - Learn and use District IT systems to perform routine tasks, such as performance management assessments; accessing financial reports and managing staffing allocations and budget information.
 "E" - Perform related duties as assigned.